sfajfer/Master-of-Gu/chapters/11-Combat.md

 ## Combat Actions

 ### Use Activations
 Your Activations can be used to activate Gu as well as to utilize the lingering effects of many Gu, such as directing manifestations.
 You may activate a number of Gu equal to your **Activations** attribute.
 You may activate each at any time during your turn, including in the middle of movement, but you cannot activate a Gu when it is not your turn.
 You may activate the same Gu multiple times, unless you are sustaining it.
-Using up your activations does not prevent you from activating Gu using one of your reactions.
+Using up your activations does not prevent you from activating Gu using your reactions.

 ### Activate a Killer Move
 Pick a killer move for which you have all the Gu and enough primeval essence for all activations.
 For every activation in the killer move over your **Activations** attribute, take 1 damage to your soul.
 The killer move activates, applying its effect.
 If the killer move has the [**Sustained**] keyword, you take 1 damage to your soul any time you activate a Gu while also sustaining the killer move.